*This content was translated by AI.

 Although it was a precious victory after 981 days, the Kiwoom dugout was unusually quiet after the game.
 There was no "water shower" to disrupt An Woo-jin's interview, nor any loud celebration.

-The reason was An Woo-jin's "request."
+The reason was due to An Woo-jin's "request."
 An Woo-jin said, "I told them not to do it because I don't like getting wet.
 (Oh) Seok-joo asked if he could spray water, but I politely declined," he smiled while sharing the behind-the-scenes story.

 An Woo-jin also made sure to pass the winning pitcher's ball to his teammates.
 He said, "I'm so grateful to (Kwon) Hyuk-bin and (Yang) Hyun-jong for hitting timely home runs when we were losing.
 I only pitched five innings and gave up two runs, but I could become the winning pitcher thanks to the bullpen.
 They were so stable that I could watch comfortably.
 The team was in a difficult situation, so I'm even happier that we secured a win."